Continuous symmetry entails the Jordan algebra structure of finite-dimensional quantum theory

 \section{Conclusions}

 Any physical theory needs mathematical models for the dynamical processes.
 When we assume that these processes are reversible and continuous in time and that the atoms can continuously evolve from one to each other, we come to the symmetry postulate that we have studied here.
 It rules out the classical and the reducible finite-dimensional cases and brings us to the simple (irreducible) Euclidean Jordan algebras (spin factors and Jordan matrix algebras over the real numbers, complex numbers and quaternions).
-It thus becomes one of the basic principles from which quantum theory could be reconstructed.
+It thus becomes a far-reaching basic principle for the reconstruction of quantum theory.

 The question why nature in quantum theory prefers the complex numbers over the real numbers and the quaternions is not considered here, but has already been addressed in different ways.
 One way is to consider locally tomographic models for composite systems \cite{barnum2014local, barrett2007information, Chiribella-PRA2011, delatorre2012PRL-from_local_and_rev, masanes2011derivation, nie2020loc_tomography}.
 Other ways are to postulate somehow that an observable plays the role of the Hamiltonian (dynamcial correspondence \cite{AS02, nie2015dyn}, energy observability \cite{barnum2014higher}).